russellshen/MinimaLIST-Project/README.md

   enough and personally insensitive enough to place in this public repository.
 This is the best solution I could think of to reconcile the messiness of real life non-linear research with this GitHub platform.
+- Consequently, both the /modules and /appendix folders will be regularly updated moving forward, with forward-facing presentable content in /modules and backward-facing investigational details in /appendix.

 **What is my flagship product that demonstrates the provisional soundness of my project?**
 - The flagship product of the **MinimaLIST** approach to the formal sciences is called **EngLISP**, an